 It’s been amusing to see all of the phrases journalists have created to avoid saying “white voters.”
 There’ve been “Reagan Democrats,” “soccer moms,” “suburban voters,” “blue-collar voters,” “forgotten voters” — the list goes on.

 One might argue that those phrases have been used because “white voters” aren’t a monolith.
 Well, neither is any other racial or ethnic group, but that hasn’t stopped those voters from being discussed solely by their race or ethnicity.

-America First’s repugnant ads seek to take advantage of what some people describe as a long-held white American fear of a comeuppance, that is, fear that the same oppression that white America visited upon minorities will be visited upon white people.
+America First Legal’s repugnant ads seek to take advantage of what some people describe as a long-held white American fear of a comeuppance, that is, fear that the same oppression that white America visited upon minorities will be visited upon white people.